Seeking perspective or resources beyond your PhD program?

 - Setting short and intermediate-term goals for graduate study

-- Researching new career paths and locating job openings
+- Researching new career paths and developing a networking strategy (more specific to nonacademic jobs)

 In all cases, consultations are completely confidential and focused on your needs and goals.
 Phone and Skype conversations can also be arranged.